gbotilias/cocktail-app/README.md

 ## Project Overview

-The Cocktail App fetches data from a cocktail API, providing the following functionalities:
+The Cocktail App fetches cocktail data whose name begins with the letter 'A' from a REST API, providing the following functionalities:

 - View all items on the main page
 - Search for items using an input field